adlnzm/DAI-Task-1/README.md

 ## Code

-The script processes the **Sales Data** from a multi-sheet Excel workbook and performs feature engineering to analyze average and maximum sales per day.
+The script processes the **Sales Data** from an Excel workbook and performs feature engineering to analyze average and maximum sales per day.
 Below is a breakdown of the steps:

 1. Importing Required Libraries
 ```python